**”If the Son has set you free, you are truly free.” John 8:36 (NLT)

 They were extremely outspoken against slavery.
 On a scale of 1 to 10, I’d give them a 10.
 When you read the Adventist Review from 1850 to the end of slavery, 1865, there are endless articles condemning slavery.”

 Slavery and America in Revelation 13 – Dr. Benjamin Baker

 Some of the research for what Dr. Baker is saying is here:

 Dr. Benjamin Baker is also founder of https://www.blacksdahistory.org/ and has written several articles on how EGW said we must oppose all injustice in whatever form it takes and strongly support and protest to strengthen justice.

-The facts above prove that the Bible is extremely anti-slavery, as are all genuine Christians.
+The facts above and many others prove that the God of the Bible is love, and highly pro freedom and that the principle He gave in the Bible are extremely anti-slavery, more than all other worldviews combined.
+Because Christians are supposed to imitate God (Eph.
+5:1), all genuine Christians who follow the Bible area against slavery.
+This is why it was Jews and Christians who repeatedly abolished slavery in their countries long before any other worldview did.
 Atheists didn’t pioneer abolition, nor did Hinduism, or Buddhism.
 It was Jews and Christians that pioneered most of the major kinds of anti-slavery efforts in history or people influenced by them.

 So if you want yourself, your family and friends and others to live free from various kinds of slavery, the only way to preserve that freedom is to live for God and follow His principles of freedom!